-According to Statista, half of Amazon’s sales were from third-party sellers in the third quarter of 2017.
+According to Statista, half of Amazon’s sales were from third-party sellers.
 Selling on Amazon can be very rewarding, but it is not an easy task, especially once you start selling in volume.
 As your orders increase, so will your inventory needs.
 To be successful, you must have a solid inventory management strategy.

 In this article, we cover seven tips to improve your Amazon inventory management.
 But first, we’re going to explain why good inventory management is so important for Amazon sellers.